Beijing 2022: Mikaela Shiffrin crashes out of final individual race | DW | 17.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-In Day 13 at the Olympics, six gold medals were in play.
-Skiing star Mikaela Shiffrin was still unable win an individual medal, while the North American derby in women's ice hockey saw Canada defeat the US for the gold
+On Day 13 at the Olympics, six gold medals were in play.
+Skiing star Mikaela Shiffrin was again unable win an individual medal, while the North American derby in women's ice hockey saw Canada defeat the US for the gold.

 One of the biggest stars in winter sports, Mikaela Shiffin, tripped on a gate in the second run of the Alpine combined and was again unable to finish a race at the Beijing Olympics.
 She will leave the 2022 Games without an individual medal after skiing in all five women's events.